2:00 – 5:00 | University of California, Irvine. Emerald Bay C | Wednesday, October 4, 2017

 Short essays (500-1,500 words) will form the basis for our workshop.
 The DML workshop will focus on discussion and debate of the collection of essays and synthesis across the positions to enable a co-drafted manifesto for action.
 We welcome submissions from a variety of disciplinary approaches and learning organizations.
 Applicants to the workshop will submit short papers, and selected papers will be published in online proceedings for the workshop.
 Papers can include case studies, worked examples, and research papers.
 Participants will also be invited to submit a longer paper to be considered for a professional journal.

 Workshop structure: lunch, firehose presentations, small group discussions, debate and synthesis.
-There will be a beach bonfire event that evening with other workshop participants; separate tickets will be made available on the website later this summer.
+There will be a self-hosted happy hour that evening with other workshop participants at Hotel Irvine.

 Download workshop flyer here.